harinu123/boltz-hackathon-template/hackathon/README_Hackathon.md

 For the allosteric-orthosteric ligand challenge, there are similar functions as for antibody-antigen complex challenge explained above.
 Here are summarized only parts of code that differ between the two challenges, so please first read the above explanations.

+> 📘 **Need a ready-to-run walkthrough?** Follow the [Allosteric Template-Matching Workflow](../docs/allosteric_workflow.md) guide for copy/paste commands covering environment setup, prediction, and evaluation.

 `def prepare_protein_ligand(datapoint_id: str, protein: Protein, ligands: list[SmallMolecule], input_dict: dict, msa_dir: Optional[Path] = None) -> list[tuple[dict, list[str]]]:`

 Here, `protein` is a single protein object and `ligands` is a list containing a single small molecule object (defined in `hackathon_api.SmallMolecule`).

 **_NOTE_**: We initially thought of allowing multiple ligands, but for this challenge we will only have a single ligand per data point.